 Dana graduated from the University of Vermont in 2017 with a degree in Medical Laboratory Sciences and a minor in Microbiology with departmental honors.
 She spent three of her undergraduate years researching the role a non-essential mitotic motor protein might have in sensitizing colorectal cancer cells to radiation.
 After graduating, Dana worked in a hospital laboratory doing clinical microbiology.
-She joined the PIBS program at the University of Michigan in August of 2020 with hopes of doing translational cancer research and found her niche in the lab of Dr. Carl Koschmann studying pediatric brain cancer.
-She loves to spend her free time traveling, hiking, and watching Netflix.
+She joined the PIBS program at the University of Michigan in August of 2020 with hopes of doing cancer research and found her niche in the lab of Dr. Carl Koschmann studying high-grade pediatric brain tumors.
+She loves to spend her free time traveling, hiking, and attending concerts.

 Biography